jess-bk/aws-bootcamp-cruddur-2023/journal/week1.md

 ![image EC2 instance and docker running](assets/week%20one%20aws/ec2-instance-week1.png)
 ![image EC2 instance and docker running](assets/week%20one%20aws/sudo%20netstat%20-tulpn.png)

-11. i installed apache and checked if i can make http request and check if it was active and everything was working and running no error, i checked for any firewalls blocking the connection in my chrome extension and in ec2 instance
+11. i installed apache and checked if i can make http request and check if it was active and everything was working and running, with no error, i checked for any firewalls blocking the connection in my ec2 instance and everything was good also made sure that chrome extension was not causing an issue related to firewall not allowing access but that was all good to. the follwing is some of the steps i took to resolve the issue
 ```
 sudo systemctl start ufw
 ```